-The main structure used to manage sector allocation and sector chains is the file allocation table (FAT).
-The FAT contains an array of 32-bit sector numbers, where the index represents a sector number, and its value represents the next sector in the chain, or a special value.
+The main structure that is used to manage sector allocation and sector chains is the file allocation table (FAT).
+The FAT contains an array of 32-bit sector numbers, where the index represents a sector number, and its value represents the next sector in the chain or a special value.

-- FAT[0] contains sector #0's next sector in chain - FAT[1] contains sector #1's next sector in chain - ... - FAT[N] contains sector #N's next sector in chain
+- FAT[0] contains sector #0's next sector in the chain. - FAT[1] contains sector #1's next sector in the chain. - ... - FAT[N] contains sector #N's next sector in the chain.

 This allows a compound file to contain many sector chains in a single file.
-Many compound file structures, including user-defined data, are implemented as sector chains represented in the FAT.
+Many compound file structures, including user-defined data, are implemented as sector chains that are represented in the FAT.

 Even the FAT array itself is represented as a sector chain.
 The sector chain holds both internal and user-defined data streams.
-Because the FAT array is stored in a sector chain, the DIFAT array is used to find the FAT sector locations.
+Because the FAT array is stored in a sector chain, the double-indirect file allocation table (DIFAT) array is used to find the FAT sector locations.
 Each DIFAT array entry contains a 32-bit sector number.

-- DIFAT[0] contains FAT sector #0's location

-- DIFAT[1] contains FAT sector #1's location

-- ...

-- DIFAT[N] contains FAT sector #N's location
+- DIFAT[0] contains FAT sector #0's location. - DIFAT[1] contains FAT sector #1's location. - ... - DIFAT[N] contains FAT sector #N's location.

-Because space for streams is always allocated in sector-sized blocks, there can be considerable waste when storing objects much smaller than the normal sector size (either 512 or 4096 bytes).
+Because space for streams is always allocated in sector-sized blocks, storing objects that are much smaller than the normal sector size (either 512 bytes or 4,096 bytes) can cause considerable waste.
 As a solution to this problem, the concept of the mini FAT is introduced.